List of Major

 - Native 64 bit code and COM interface for x64 systems

-- Enhanced support for Windows Server 2008, Windows Vista and Windows 7
+- Enhanced support for Windows Server 2008 to 2019 and Windows Vista to

 feedback is always